10-43113622-G-C

 Hereditary cancer-predisposing syndrome Pathogenic:2

 The p.C609S pathogenic mutation (also known as c.1826G>C), located in coding exon 10 of the RET gene, results from a G to C substitution at nucleotide position 1826.
 The cysteine at codon 609 is replaced by serine, an amino acid with dissimilar properties.
 Codon 609 of the RET gene is a known hotspot for MEN2 mutations with well documented phenotype/genotype correlations, and The American Thyroid Association Guidelines Task Force has provided recommendations (Wells SA, Thyroid 2015 Jun; 25(6):567-610.).
 One study of 65 unrelated medullary thyroid cancer (MTC) families reported the p.C609S mutation in a family affected by MTC and the presence of pheochromocytomas (Klein et al. Journal of Endocrinology (2001) 170, 661–666).
-Codon 609 mutations have been well documented to lead to increased risks for MTC, parathyroid disease, pheochromocytomas, and Hirschprung disease (Mian et al. Familial Cancer (2009) 8:379–382, Mian C, Clinics (Sao Paulo) 2012 ; 67 Suppl 1:33-6).
-Based on the available evidence, p.C609S is classified as a pathogenic mutation. -
+Codon 609 mutations have been well documented to lead to increased risks for MTC, parathyroid disease, pheochromocytomas, and Hirschsprung disease (Mian et al. Familial Cancer (2009) 8:379–382, Mian C, Clinics (Sao Paulo) 2012 ; 67 Suppl 1:33-6).
+Based on the supporting evidence, this variant is interpreted as a disease-causing mutation.

 Multiple endocrine neoplasia type 2A Pathogenic:1